 Past performances included fall 2009's "Murder at Cafe Noir," a spoof on the film noir genre in the vein of the "Maltese Falcon" and "Casablanca," and spring 2009's "Murder on the Creek," a spoof of teen drama "Dawson's Creek" written by Suffolk graduate Gustave Cadet.

-FallFest is Suffolk's annual variety show presented over Family Weekend.
+FallFest is Suffolk's annual variety show presented over Homecoming Weekend.
 This show provides a venue for Suffolk students and staff to display their hidden (and not so hidden) performing arts talents as part of an exciting musical extravaganza.

 Past FallFests such as "The Unofficial Suffolk Tour" took an insider look at various departments on campus and explored just what makes this University tick.

 A new theme is explored each year, from the 30th anniversary show - featuring students, faculty and alumni - to the fantastical songs of Broadway musicals, to a journey back in time to the USO shows of the 1940s.
+This year's theme was Welcome Home, and featured great songs and sketches for Suffolk's first ever Homecoming.

 Pioneer Performance Series